-- up to 20 weeks of paid medical leave in a benefit year if they have a serious health condition that incapacitates them from work. - up to 12 weeks of paid family leave in a benefit year related to the birth, adoption, or foster care placement of a child, to care for a family member with a serious health condition, or because of a qualifying exigency arising out of the fact that a family member is on active duty or has been notified of an impending call to active duty in the Armed Forces. - up to 26 weeks of paid family leave in a benefit year to care for a family member who is a covered service member with a serious health condition.
+- up to 20 weeks of paid medical leave in a benefit year if they have a serious health condition that incapacitates them from work. - up to 12 weeks of paid family leave in a benefit year related to the birth, adoption, or foster care placement of a child, to care for a family member with a serious health condition, or because of a qualifying exigency arising out of the fact that a family member is on active duty or has been notified of an impending call to active duty in the Armed Forces. - up to 26 weeks of paid family leave in a benefit year to care for a family member who is a covered service member with a serious health

 Covered individuals are eligible for no more than 26 total weeks, in the aggregate, of paid family and medical leave in a single benefit year.
-Benefits

-To fund PFML benefits, employers may deduct payroll contributions of up to 0.46% (adjusted annually) from a covered individual's wages or other earnings.
-A covered individual's average weekly earnings will determine his or her benefit amount, for a maximum weekly benefit of up to \$1,149.90 (adjusted annually).
+To fund PFML benefits, employers may deduct payroll contributions of up to 0.318% (adjusted annually) from a covered individual's wages or other earnings.
+A covered individual's average weekly earnings will determine his or her benefit amount, for a maximum weekly benefit of up to \$1,129.82 (adjusted annually).

 Who is a Covered Individual Under the Law?

 Generally, a worker qualifies as a covered individual eligible for PFML benefits if they are:

-- · covered by unemployment insurance in Massachusetts and paid wages by a Massachusetts employer; or - a self-employed individual who resides and works in Massachusetts and chooses to opt-in to the program; and has earned at least 30 times the expected benefit and at leas application for benefits. t \$6,300 (adjusted annually) in the last four completed quarters preceding the Job Protection Health Insurance Generally, an employee who has taken paid family or medical leave must be restored to the employee's previous position or to an equal position, with the same status, pay, employment benefits, length-of-service credit, and seniority as of the date of leave.
+- · covered by unemployment insurance in Massachusetts and paid wages by a Massachusetts employer; or - a self-employed individual who resides and works in Massachusetts and chooses to opt-in to the program; and - · has earned more than 30 times the expected benefit and more than \$6,000 (adjusted annually) in the last four completed quarters preceding the application for benefits.

+Job Protection

+Generally, an employee who has taken paid family or medical leave must be restored to the employee's previous position or to an equal position, with the same status, pay, employment benefits, length-ofservice credit, and seniority as of the date of leave.

 These job protections do not apply to former employees, independent contractors, or self-employed individuals.

+Health Insurance

-Employers must provide for, contribute to, or othe employee's employment-related health insurance believel and under the conditions coverage would have employee had continued working continuously for the data of leave.
-Private Plans If an employer offers employees paid family leave, medical leave, or both, with employer may apply for an exemption from paying the contributions.
-Employee even when an employer opts to provide paid leave benefits through a private provide provide paid leave benefits through a private provide es continue to be protected from discrimination and retaliation under the law Name of Private Insurer: Private plan is for: Medical Family Both Address: Phone: City, State & Zip Code: Website:
+Employers must provide for, contribute to, or otherwise maintain the employee's employment-related health insurance benefits, if any, at the level and under the conditions coverage would have been provided if the employee had continued working continuously for the duration of such leave.